-- 1. Afterwards, copy the SSH or HTTPS URL of the repository.
+- 1. Create a new repository via the webinterface of the hosting service of your choice.
+The screenshots in Fig. 7 and Fig. 8 show examples of this.
+The new repository does not need to have the same name as your local dataset, but it helps to associate local dataset and remote siblings. - 2.
+Afterwards, copy the SSH or HTTPS URL of the repository.
 Usually, repository hosting services will provide you with a convenient way to copy it to your clipboard.
 An SSH URL takes the form git@<hosting-service>:/<user>/<repo-name>.git and an HTTPS URL takes the form https://<hosting-service>/<user>/<repo-name>.git.
 The type of URL you choose determines whether and how you will be able to push to your repository.
-Note that many services will require you to use the SSH URL to your repository in order to do push operations, so make sure to take the SSH and not the HTTPS URL if this is the case. - 2.
+Note that many services will require you to use the SSH URL to your repository in order to do datalad push operations, so make sure to take the SSH and not the HTTPS URL if this is the case. - 3.
 If you pick the SSH URL, make sure to have an SSH KEY set up.
 This usually requires generating an SSH key pair if you do not have one yet, and uploading the public key to the repository hosting service.
+The Find-out-more M13.2 on SSH keys (page 174) points to a useful tutorial for this. - 4.
+Use the URL to add the repository as a sibling.
+There are two commands that allow you to do that; both require you give the sibling a name of your choice (common name choices are upstream, or a short-cut for your user name or the hosting platform, but its completely up to you to decide): - 1. git remote add <name> <url> - 2. datalad siblings add --dataset . --name <name> --url <url> - 5.
+Push your dataset to the new sibling: datalad push --to <name>